Brain Injury Basics

 NJ Traumatic Brain Injury (TBI) Fund

 The NJ TBI Fund, a Division of Disability Services program, provides New Jersey residents of any age who have survived a traumatic brain injury the opportunity to access the brain injury related services and supports they need to live in the community.
-Call 1-800-669-4323 for help.EMAIL US FOR INFO
+Click here for more information.EMAIL US FOR INFO

 Types of Brain Injury